mityu/yoMMD/doc/configuration.md

 - `default-gaze-position`: float\[3\] (optional, default: \[0, 10, 0\])

     The default gaze position on model world.
 The value should be specified in the order of \[x, y, z\].
+The coordinate system is right-handed coordinate system, as described in `default-camera-potision` option.

 - `default-scale`: float (optional, default: 1.0)